What is cystic fibrosis (CF)?

 What are the symptoms of cystic fibrosis (CF)?

-Children with CF have the following symptoms:
+Children who have CF have the following symptoms:

-- Failure to thrive (inability to gain weight despite having good appetite and taking in enough calories)
+- Failure to thrive (inability to gain weight despite having a good appetite and taking in enough calories)

-- Loose stools or oily stools
+- Loose or oily stools

 - Trouble breathing